Usage

 async with WirelessGoPro() as gopro:

-resolution = await gopro.ble_setting.resolution.get_value()
+resolution = await gopro.ble_setting.video_resolution.get_value()

-fov = await gopro.ble_setting.video_field_of_view.get_value()
+fov = await gopro.ble_setting.video_lens.get_value()

 It is also possible to read all settings at once via: